chipmuenk/pyfda/INSTALLATION.md

 <https://docs.flatpak.org/en/latest/python.html> w.r.t. python.

 Next, you need a manifest file `org.flatpak.pyfda.json` or `...yaml` with information and build instructions for the app.

 This file also contains the dependencies which can be collected for pip / PyPI projects with the python helper file `flatpak-pip-generator` from <https://github.com/flatpak/flatpak-builder-tools/tree/master/pip> by running

     > python flatpak-pip-generator pyfda

+generating the file `python3-pyfda.json`

 You can also get the dependencies from pip's `requirements.txt`:

     > python flatpak-pip-generator --requirements-file=requirements.txt

-The created file `python3-pyfda.json` resp. `python3-requirements.json` has to be included in the manifest (JSON or YaML) file as
+The created file `python3-pyfda.json` or `python3-requirements.json` has to be included in the manifest (JSON or YaML) file as

     "modules": [